IB Mission Statement

 - “Why do you think that?” ” How did you figure that out?”

 Students who are BALANCED are healthy and are aware that eating properly and exercising is important in their lives.
 They understand that it is important to have a balance between the physical and mental aspects of their bodies.
 They spend time doing many different things.
 How can parents help to develop students who are well-balanced at home?
-Encourage your child to participate in a wide variety of structured activities.
-During less structured time, also be aware of the activities that your child is participating in.
-Too much time in front of the computer or television is obviously not desirable, but all kids need to do a variety of things.
-Generally active kids should take time for quiet reading or reflection; students who spend a lot of time drawing or reading, should be encouraged to also exercise and play.
-Discuss the food groups with your child.
-Spend a few minutes during a mealtime deciding if what your family is eating is balanced.
-Role model this attribute.
-Spend time as a parent or family doing many different things.
+Participate in a wide variety of activities.
+Too much time in front of a screen is not great.
+Take time for quiet reading or reflecting; spend a lot of time drawing or helping out around the home, get some exercise and play.
+Develop a regular routines for academics, exercise, reading and socializing.